mvandermade/handy-commando/NetBSD.md

 - The backspace and delete key do not always work (in ```vi``` for example).
 - Touchpad rightclick area hard to use
 - Two finger scrolling not working (instead there is 1 finger scrolling).
-- No WWDM hotkey support (for brightness, volume)
+- No WDDM-like hotkey support (for brightness, volume)
 - Laptop lid closing doesn't have any effect
 - Fingerprint reader not working
 - Really hard to configure things you don't know without the installer GUI.